 Eight Florida State Parks with Amazing Trails

 - Marjorie Harris Carr Cross Florida Greenway – This epic trail system stretches from the Gulf of Mexico to the St. Johns River.
-Converted from a failed project to build a massive barge canal across the Florida Peninsula, over 300 miles of trails go through some of the state’s most beautiful landscapes.
+Converted from an abandoned project to build a massive barge canal across the Florida Peninsula, over 300 miles of trails go through some of the state’s most beautiful landscapes.

 - Little Talbot Island State Park – The four-mile Island Hiking Trail at Little Talbot Island State Park traverses five distinct coastal ecosystems shaped by countless years of wind and salt.
 The trail crosses huge dunes and wind-gnarled trees on its way to the Atlantic Ocean.

-- Payne’s Prairie Preserve State Park - The park’s trails, including the 16-mile paved Gainesville-Hawthorne State Trail, wind through a vast wetland where you can see wildlife like alligators, bison and great blue herons.
-A 50-foot high observation tower provides stunning panoramic views.
+- Payne’s Prairie Preserve State Park - The park’s trails, including the 16-mile paved Gainesville-Hawthorne State Trail, wind through a vast wetland where you can see wildlife such as alligators, bison and great blue herons.
+A 50-foot-high observation tower provides stunning panoramic views.